OpenAPITools/openapi-generator/docs/usage.md

             remotely.
 Pass in a URL-encoded string of name:header with a comma separating multiple values

+        --api-name-suffix <api name suffix>
+            Suffix that will be appended to all API names ('tags').
+Default:
+            Api. e.g. Pet => PetApi.
+Note: Only ruby, python, jaxrs generators suppport this feature at the moment.

         --api-package <api package>
             package for generated api classes